 Empowerment Scholarship Accounts

 The State of Arizona gives the parents of a child with a disability who is transferring from an Arizona public school the opportunity to receive an Empowerment Scholarship Account (“ESA”) to help pay private school tuition for their child.
 The State of Arizona directly funds ESAs.
 The amount of the ESA depends primarily on the child’s disability, as listed in the child’s Arizona public school IEP or MET report.
-The application period for new ESAs for academic year 2016-17 is expected to be January through April of 2016.
 A child receiving ESA funds may not receive scholarships from Student Tuition Organizations, including scholarships from New Way’s own financial aid program.

 Student Tuition Organizations